If you don´t know much about the Sami as yet, you may want to start here.

 In the decades after the war, the government gradually abandoned the Norwegianization policy of earlier times.
 The Sami were now to be integrated into Norwegian society while maintaining a separate Sami identity.
 However, since the Norwegianization policy had been intensified in the late 1800s, many had already lost contact with their Sami language and culture.

-The two photos below show the ethnic identity of people in one area of Troms.
+The two photos below (taken at Tromsø Museum) show the ethnic identity of people in one area of Troms.
 In 1930, you can see how many households identified themselves as Norwegian, Sami or Kven (Kven is a Finnish ethnic minority group in Norway).

 Twenty years later, you can see that most households now identify themselves as Norwegian.

 1. The population hadn’t changed drastically during this period, so why might people identify differently in 1950?
 Can it be linked to the Norwegianization process, or could it also linked to the destruction after WW2?

 2. How is ethnic identity formed?
 Start off by making a list of elements that you think are important in creating an ethnic identity.
 Write down as many points as you can think of.
 Then remove each of these points, one by one, from the list while discussing the questions below.

 – At what point do you think people start losing contact with their ethnicity?

 – Is it possible to maintain a connection to an ethnicity without any of these points?

 In 1978, the Norwegian Water Resources and Energy Directorate (NVE) published plans to construct a dam and hydroelectric power plant along the Alta river that would create an artificial lake and flood a Sami village.
 This sparked a major conflict between the Sami and environmental activists, and the developers.

 A popular movement against development of the Alta-Kautokeino waterway (called “Folkeaksjonen mot utbygging av Alta-Kautokeinovassdraget”) was founded, which first organized opposition and then resistance to construction work.